DSCI-310-2023/dsci-310-group-17/README.md

 4. Once you have run the commands, copy the URL that will come up that looks something like [http://127.0.0.1:8888/lab?token=<token>](http://127.0.0.1:8888/lab?token=) into your web browser.
 5. Once in JupyterLab, there are different versions of the analysis you can view and run
     - **To run the jupyter-book** (Main Report copy):
-        - Navigate to the root of the repository and run enter `make` onto the command line.
-This will generate the report in publication quality in both HTML and PDF versions.
+        - Navigate to the root of the repository and run enter `make all` onto the command line.
+This will generate the report in publication quality in HTML.
         - **The HTML** will be located at `jbook/_build/analysis_jbook.html`
-        - **The PDF** will be located at `jbook/_build/analysis_jbook.pdf`
         - All generated files will be located in the `results/` directory
-    - **To run the jupyter-notebook** (Includes analysis and data cleaning code), you can navigate to `analysis.ipynb` and run the entire analysis.
 6. Make sure to navigate to Kernel and click "Restart Kernal and Run All Cells" to ensure reproducibility.

 ## PyTest